-Are you a business owner or manager searching for a retail business coach?
+Are you a business owner or manager searching for a Melbourne business coach for your retail business?
 You’re in luck because this post goes over what makes a good leader, how to coach your retail team and some tips to manage employees.
 We’ll also go over some common problems retailers have and why they need coaching for their stores.

 Before we go into it, let’s define what a retail coach does.

 A retail coach provides consultation with the owner, retailer or manager for advice on better managing key areas of their business.
 This includes:

 - Product launches;

 - Expanding market share.

 The coach oversees all business practices.
 Then, the coach diagnoses, troubleshoots and provides logical input to improve the key performance areas of the business.

 Now that you have a general overview of what a retail consultant does, it’s important to know the common challenges retail stores have.

 Below are the 13 core problem areas my small business coaching clients have.

 - Finding, hiring and keeping reliable staff who are customer and brand focused;